Mountain-Hydrology-Research-Group/data-analysis/modules/module4.md

  **B.** Is the trend statistically significant with 95% confidence?
 I.e. can we reject the null hypothesis that the trend is equal to zero?
     Repeat this analysis for only the more recent period 1950-2003.

+### Problem 3: The best graphics

+One of our greatest challenges in data analysis is to be able to visualize the information in the data and convey that information to others.
+Consider various scientific papers you have read (on any subject related to your scientific/engineering discipline) and pick out your favorite graphical representation of data (e.g., the best figure).
+Include your top two choices in your homework submission with a brief statement of why you chose these figures.
+We'll ask folks to share their favorites in class.